 The User Datagram Protocol (UDP) is a more straightforward Internet protocol without any connection that requires error detection and recovery.
 You can't find any overhead for opening, maintaining, and closing the connection in the UDP.
 The data are continuously transmitted to the receiver regardless of whether the recipient receives the link.

-While UDP does not work well for sending, viewing, or downloading an email, it is preferred to communicate in real-time, such as broadcasting or multitasking network transfer.
+While UDP does not work well for sending, viewing, or downloading an email, it is preferred for communicating in real-time, such as broadcasting or multitasking network transfer.

-What are the key differences between TCP and UDP?
+What are the key differences between TCP and UDP [TCP vs UDP]?

 Functionality differences in data transfer